None of us set out to live a life we can’t afford.

 So make a budget and stick to it (because, after all, a script is no good if it isn’t followed.)

-Do you use plastic to pay for basic necessities like groceries and utilities?
+Do you use plastic to cover basic necessities like groceries and utilities?

-Many people are considering this the new norm.
+Many people consider this the new normal.
+Except, it shouldn’t be.

-It can lead you down a path of perpetual broke-ness and unhappiness.
+Borrowing money will lead you down a path of perpetual broke-ness and unhappiness.
+So stop the cycle.

 Don’t we all want that nice house in that great neighborhood?
 Isn’t that a part of the American dream?